AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 +++The journey to success for your organization's peak season starts with ensuring that your Adobe Commerce digital storefront is ready for high traffic.

+* During the peak holiday sales season (approximately Mid-November through Mid-January), in [Holiday Surge Capacity Requests for Adobe Commerce on our cloud infrastructure](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/holiday-surge-capacity-requests-for-magento-commerce-cloud), Adobe recommends that all Adobe Commerce merchants hosted on our cloud infrastructure prepare for increased traffic.
 * Follow Adobe's guide [How to prepare your infrastructure for high traffic — the 5 Ps of peak season performance](https://business.adobe.com/blog/how-to/the-5-ps-of-peak-season-performance-a-guide-to-preparing-your-infrastructure-for-high-traffic).
 * Check out [Tech tips for Commerce holiday readiness](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/how-to/tech-tips-for-commerce-holiday-readiness) for tips on how to prepare your infrastructure for high traffic, prevent downtime, and optimize performance in the holiday period.
+* As the peak holiday season approaches, eCommerce businesses face rapidly shifting consumer behaviors and technological change.
+This [Planning and pivoting: A strategic approach to peak season 2025](https://experienceleague.adobe.com/en/perspectives/planning-and-pivoting-a-strategic-approach-to-peak-season-2025) guide provides actionable strategies using Adobe Commerce (and optional Adobe Experience Cloud tools) to help you plan, pivot, and deliver outstanding customer experiences during the busiest time of year.

 +++